ctranstrum/chuck/README.md

 The right thumb key is the space bar, and when held, it puts symbols under the left hand and navigation under the right.

+Arrow keys can also be pressed without activating the navigation layer by instead using vertical combos atop the location of each arrow key.

 Hold both the left and right thumb keys to access special keyboard functions like changing the bluetooth connection (press a BT key to